 Through thoughtful connectivity and consistent neighborhood involvement, Paramount is setting a standard for how a school can act as a grass-roots community change catalyst.

-Each summer, the East Downtown Indianapolis Neighborhoods (EDIN) come together for a week of neighborhood-friendly, Olympic-style games.
+The East Downtown Indianapolis Neighborhoods (EDIN) come together each summer for a week of neighborhood-friendly, Olympic-style games.
 These events celebrate friendships, good-natured competition, light-hearted fun, and community cooperation.
 Events such as basketball, softball, trivia, volleyball, street hockey, futsal, horseshoes, dodgeball, table tennis, corn hole, cooking, frisbee golf, bocce ball, cards, track & field, and trivia allow for a week of great fun for all who live, work, or worship on Indy’s Eastside.
 Learn More